Former Sinn Féin councillor charged with Regency Hotel murder

 A former Sinn Féin councillor has been charged at the Special Criminal Court with the murder of David Byrne at the Regency Hotel in 2016.

-Mr Byrne was shot dead at the hotel in Swords, Co Dublin, in February 2016, after five men, three disguised as armed gardaí, stormed the building.
+Mr Byrne was shot dead at the hotel on the Swords Road, Whitehall, Co Dublin, in February 2016, after five men, three disguised as armed gardaí, stormed the building.

 Jonathan Dowdall (43), a former north inner city councillor, with an address at Navan Road, Cabra, Dublin 9, appeared at the brief hearing on Tuesday morning when the registrar read the single charge to him.